shawes/ang-moh-in-the-east/_posts/2022-01-12-geylang-kl-ban-mee.md

 layout: post
 title: Chilli ban mee
 hawker: KL traditional chilli ban mee
 categories:
 - noodles
 - geylang
 - kopitiam
 - hokkien
 image: assets/images/geylang-kl-ban-mee-1.jpg
-featured: true
+featured: false
 hidden: false
 rating: 5
 author: steve
+date: 2022-01-12 19:08 +0800
 ---
 I noticed this stall tucked away in the corner of a coffee shop as I was headed towards the [SSVP shop](https://ssvpsingapore.org/ssvp-shop/) on geylang rd for some thrift shopping.
 I am assuming the KL traditional chilli ban mee stands for 'Kuala Lumpur', but with the comic sans font it is hard to assume anything.
 I have only eaten ban mee in KL once from a roadside stall and all I can really remember was that it was spicy.
 This stall lets you choose your own spice levels, from 1-5, so perhaps it is authentic??
 I ordered the signature chilli ban mee with spice level 3.

-The bowl of ban mee is served with a runny yolked poached egg, just how I like it.
+The bowl of ban mee is served with a runny yolk poached egg, just how I like it.
 I mix the runny yolk goodness in with all the noodles.
 The noodles are amazing.
 Thick and chewy, similar to udon noodles, with a really satisfying mouthfeel as you masticate.
 The pork balls feel home-made, or at least boutique factory made, with a nice meaty texture and well balanced flavour.
-The dish is topped off with fried garlic and probably the finest minced prok I have ever seen.
+The dish is topped off with fried garlic and probably the finest minced pork I have ever seen.
 What's not too like?

 ![Thick chewy noodles](/assets/images/geylang-kl-ban-mee-2.jpg "Thick chewy noodles")